Every

 AI tools like Claude and Cowork aren’t products that slot into your tech stack and deliver value on day one.
 They’re more like a new kind of employee—one that can do enormous amounts of work, but only if you tell it exactly what to do and check whether the output is right.
 That’s a fundamentally different adoption decision, and one that’s hard to make unless they have experienced the tool’s capabilities firsthand.

-More executives seem to be waking up to this, as we’ve recently started receiving inbound requests from executives at companies like Thumbtack, and Headway to attend their executive offsites and walk them through using Claude Code to build real projects.
+More executives seem to be waking up to this, as we’ve recently started receiving inbound requests from executives at companies like Thumbtack and Headway (Every consulting clients) to attend their executive offsites and walk them through using Claude Code to build real projects.
 Our conversations with executives had always been about training their teams, and the rapid progress in AI has made them want to get in on the action, too.
 We’re finding skills they’ve already built as leaders are the skills AI demands—it’s just a case of getting into the habit of applying them.

 Executives realize AI is like managing people